Use GitHub

 How to retire applications

-If an application is no longer used in production, you should archive its repository.
+If an application is no longer used in production, you should archive its repositories.

 Update the application’s README to explain why the repository has been archived, and link to a new location if the application has been superseded.